Skip to content

 DANCE, YOGA & MINDFUL MOVEMENT

 This gentle yoga class is a meditative, fluid, and soothing class suitable for all levels.
 Students will experience slow movements to warm the body and release stress and muscular tension, breathing techniques to support the nervous system, and simple postures to help build strength and stability.
 Suitable for beginners and seasoned practitioners alike.
 Bring your mat and water bottle, as well as blocks and strap (towel) if needed.
 We will have some yoga mats and blocks available to borrow.
-This class will meet inside CVU.
+Note: Jane Taylor will fill-in for Ellen on October 16th.
 "Ellen is a wonderful instructor, love her and her yoga classes!"

 (CC BY 2.0)